 What are SBA loans and how do they work?

-SBA loans are various small business financing programs that offer high borrowing amounts, extended repayment terms, and some of the lowest repayment costs on the market.
+SBA loans are various small business financing programs that allow small businesses to access capital.
+Features of SBA loans include high borrowing amounts, extended repayment terms, and some of the lowest repayment costs on the market.
 The US Small Business Administration (SBA) oversees the program.

 The SBA is a federal government agency that promotes and supports small business owners.
 The agency provides numerous resources and training materials in addition to administering the SBA loan program.
 The SBA does not service the loans or provide the funds.

-Small business owners apply to an approved SBA lender, which will be one of three types of financial institutions: a commercial bank, a credit union, or an alternative business financing facilitator, like United Capital Source.
+Small business owners apply to an approved SBA lender, which can be one of three types of financial institutions: a commercial bank, a credit union, or an alternative business financing facilitator, such as United Capital Source.
 Lenders must apply to the SBA for approval to offer SBA loans.

 The SBA partially guarantees the loans (up to 85%) and limits how much interest lenders can charge.
 It also provides guidelines on underwriting and approving loans.
 With backing from the federal government, lenders take less risk, which is why they can offer longer terms and reduced interest rates on large borrowing amounts.